-Organized through the Center for Student Leadership and Community Engagement, alternative break programs engage students in experiential learning through community service and volunteerism during their fall (Thanksgiving), winter or spring break.
+Organized through the Office of Student Engagement, alternative break programs engage students in experiential learning through community service and volunteerism during their fall (Thanksgiving), winter or spring break.
 The projects the students participate with address issues such as poverty, homelessness, hunger, literacy, HIV/AIDS, education and the environment.

 The objective of the Alternative Breaks program is to involve students in service projects to learn about the problems of a community they would typically not know about.
 The goal is for students to take the intensity of the program/experience and transfer the lessons learned to their own community upon their return.
 We hope students learn how they can become agents of change, make a difference in their community and lead a life of active citizenship.

 On January 4th, 2014, a team of UB students and staff traveled to the Louisiana wetlands to discover the beauty of the bayou and the rich and vibrant culture of those that call it home.
 We learned about the cultural and ecological history of southern Louisiana and completing community service projects that will increase the long term sustainability of this important region.

 We started our trip by arriving at the airport by 5:30 am.
 Upon arriving we soon discovered our flight had been delayed.
 At first, four hours didn't seem too bad.
 We boarded the plane with high expectations that were unable to be met that day.

 Our connecting flight was cancelled and we got in line to talk to an airline representative.
 We ended up at the end of the line and witnessed other customers with poor attitudes giving the representative a hard time.
 Our trip leaders decided to approach the representative with kindness.

 One of our trip student leaders wanted us to see the Light Tunnel in the Chicago O'Hare Airport.
 We had an amazing race type competition and had fun racing through the airport.
 We also had fun killing time counting people running to flights.